MA in Educational Policy Studies

 Workshop on Fundamental Statistics

-Students are encouraged to attend a free four-day statistics workshop the week before the degree program starts in the fall, led by BU Wheelock faculty.
-The goal of this workshop is to refresh and prepare students for the Quantitative Methods research course RS 653 and any other advanced research methods courses.
+Students are encouraged to attend a free three-day statistics workshop the week before the degree program starts in the fall.
+The goal of this workshop is to refresh and prepare students for the Quantitative Methods research course WED RS 653.